codice/codice-itest/README.md

 `LoggingIntegrationTestReporter` logger will be used.
 * `itest.reporter.url` - the url of an endpoint to send test results to.
 By default, no attempt will be made send test results to any endpoint.
+* `itest.max.execution.minutes` - the maximum number of minutes tests will run for.
+Default is 10.

 ##### Implementing Tests
 In this framework, tests are POJOs.
 Each class is a single test.
 Common code can reside in a parent class.
 Here's how